SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

 - **Modified Sections**: Non Functional Requirements
 - **Rationale**: Based on the feedback received from Milestone 3, we revised and updated our non-functional requirements.
 The previous requirements were untestable and lacked measurable criteria.
 We have now replaced them with two new non-functional requirements that are clear, measurable, and testable.

+#### 4.7 Non Functional Requirements Design
+- **Change**: Updated validation.
+- **Modified Sections**: Non Functional Requirements Design
+- **Rationale**: As mentioned above we have changed our non-functional requirements.
+Hence, we have also changed the validation required.

 ### March 14th 2025 Changes

 #### 3.3 Functional Requirements - Find Group